eitanoid/toml-resume/README.md

 [[section."Projects"]]
-header_style="project" # project headers are shorter and only determined by a title and a date. title="This is my first project" dates="Date - Another Date" bulletpoints=[
+section_type="project" # project headers are shorter and only accept by a title and a date. title="This is my first project" dates="Date - Another Date" bulletpoints=[